ryanmcgrath/memelee/readme.md

 # A Smash.gg (Completely Unofficial) App
 Welcome!
 If you've hit this repository, you were probably looking for a Smash.gg app, frustrated that one doesn't exist.
-I know the feeling - it's why I originally looked into building this!
+I know the feeling - it's why I originally looked into building this.
+Ever tried to view the bracket and watch a match at the same time?
+A mobile browser = no fun for this.

 Ultimately, this repo represents a product I chose not to move forward with further development on.
 The reasoning boils down to: